Fight between two groups led to El Paso mall shooting, police say

 “This was no attack against the community.
 This was something that was not planned.
 It was an encounter between two groups that unfortunately resulted in a shooting,” El Paso Police Sgt.
 Javier Sambrano said.
 “It is very important that this information is relayed accurately so as to not panic the community.”

 Sambrano said everyone touched by gunfire was a member of the two groups involved.
-He said during the ensuing investigation police came upon three people at the mall who were armed but found to be lawfully carrying weapons.
+He said during the ensuing investigation police came upon three people at the mall who were armed but were lawfully carrying weapons.

-Pacillas said the shooting was reported to police at 5:05 p.m. and by 5:08 p.m. an off-duty municipal police officer working for a store at Cielo Vista Mall had managed to detain one of the suspects.
-This quick response helped to quickly de-escalate the situation, police officials said.